 - Department policy and procedure review - on an ongoing basis, the committee plans to review department policies and procedures to ensure that they are equitable and fair and that they promote diversity and inclusion

-- Disparity in the classroom - the committee plans to host additional conversations about diversity in our teaching and disparity in the classroom
+- Disparity in the classroom - the committee plans to host additional conversations about inclusive and equitable classroom practices in collaboration with UVA's HHMI funded new Driving Change initiative (link).

 - Mentoring - the committee will consider current mentoring structures in the department and how they can be improved